NikolasMarkou/multiscale_variational_autoencoder/README.md

 It is similar to a wavelet decomposition with a learnable encoding in the middle.

+It creates different scale representation of an image and then encodes it into z-domain.
+The downscaled versions are used to learn high level features and the higher level versions encode minute details.

 ![GitHub Logo](graphics/mvae.jpg)

 I intend to use this m-vae as a building block for Classifiers, Fuzzers, Anomaly Detection and more.